colinxy/colinxy.github.io/_posts/2016-05-10-a-first-step-in-lisp.md

 but with emacs handling my parentheses and indentations, I can focus more on interesting language features.

-One concepting that I have to mention about lisp is the macro system.
+One thing that I have to mention about lisp is the macro system.
-The macro system in lisp is such an interesting concept, which brings up the concept of `symbol`.
+The macro system in lisp is such an interesting and ubiquitous concept, which brings up the concept of `symbol`.

 This concept of `symbol` is detached from data, unlike a language